-Student Signature Date Service Tag Number Parent or Guardian: We ask that y ou review this policy with your child and sign this Student Access Contract. other institutions with which it is a arising from my child's use of, or in claims that may arise from the una Damage to an iPad/Chromebook stresponsibility of replacement of the \$100 for an iPad and up to \$500 for pool and the Diocese of San Bernardino, its personnel and any ffiliated, from any and all claims and damages of any nature mability to use, the Internet Access, including but not limited to uthorized use of the system to purchase products or services. creen will result in my student assuming the financial e iPad/Chromebook screen, the cost of which is a minimum of or a Chromebook.
-In some instances, the cost may be higher replacement of the iPad/Chromebook in needed.
-CHROMEBOOK.
-If the student does PROTECTIVE SLEEVE THAT PROPERLY FITS THE es not have a signed agreement on file AND a protective udent will not be issued a Chromebook. any restrictions against accessing materials that are in h by this Acceptable Use Policy.
-I will emphasize to my child les for personal safety.
-Heart School.
-I hereby give my per Sacred Heart School or the Dioces tudent, I have read the Acceptable Use Policy for Sacred mission for my child to use the internet and will not hold e of San Bernardino liable as a result of my daughter's/son's ses.
-I understand that my child has agreed not to access not pertinent to the assignment.
-Parent/Guardian Name Parent/Guardian Signature
+Student Signature Date

+Service Tag Number

+Parent or Guardian: We ask that you review this policy with your child and sign this Student Access Contract.

+I hereby release Sacred Heart School and the Diocese of San Bernardino, its personnel and any other institutions with which it is affiliated, from any and all claims and damages of any nature arising from my child's use of, or inability to use, the Internet Access, including but not limited to claims that may arise from the unauthorized use of the system to purchase products or services.
+Damage to an iPad/Chromebook screen will result in my student assuming the financial responsibility of replacement of the iPad/Chromebook screen, the cost of which is a minimum of \$100 for an iPad and up to \$500 for a Chromebook.
+In some instances, the cost may be higher depending on the damage or if full replacement of the iPad/Chromebook in needed.

+ALL STUDENTS MUST HAVE A PROTECTIVE SLEEVE THAT PROPERLY FITS THE CHROMEBOOK.
+If the student does not have a signed agreement on file AND a protective sleeve for his/her backpack, the student will not be issued a Chromebook.

+I will instruct my child regarding any restrictions against accessing materials that are in addition to the restrictions set forth by this Acceptable Use Policy.
+I will emphasize to my child the importance of following the rules for personal safety.

+As the parent or guardian of this student, I have read the Acceptable Use Policy for Sacred Heart School.
+I hereby give my permission for my child to use the internet and will not hold Sacred Heart School or the Diocese of San Bernardino liable as a result of my daughter's/son's use of the internet on school premises.
+I understand that my child has agreed not to access inappropriate material or material not pertinent to the assignment.

+Parent/Guardian Name

+Parent/Guardian Signature

+Date